November 8, 2019—November 10, 2019

 A limited number of Hemera Contemplative Fellowships are available in support of this program.
 For more information, please refer here.

 This weekend of silent meditation, which includes an Introduction to Zen component, consists of sitting and walking meditation, dharma talks, and an opportunity to meet privately with one of our teachers.
-There is also time for rest, reflection, exercise and walks by the Hudson River or on the surrounding grounds.
-Yoga mats are available, and we offer a period of Qi gong on Saturday.
-All of this is held together by a warm and supportive community of practitioners.
+There is also time for rest, exercise and outdoor walks.
+All of this is held together by a warm and supportive community of dedicated practitioners.

 The retreat, primarily for members of Still Mind Zendo, is open to the general public, both those with prior Zen meditation experience as well as those who would like to be introduced to the Way of Zen.
-The Introduction to Zen component is led by one of our teachers and offers a lighter sitting schedule suitable for newcomers.
+The Introduction to Zen component is led by one of our teachers and, while still rigorous, offers a lighter sitting schedule suitable for newcomers.
+Further information and a general schedule is available on the Still Mind Zendo website.
 The Garrison Institute offers participants six beautifully prepared meals made, whenever possible, from organic, locally grown products and the ample grounds on the Hudson River offer plenty of space for reflective walks during break periods.
 The Institute van picks up people traveling by train from NYC and other points at the nearby station.

 Roshi Janet Jiryu Abels, founder of Still Mind Zendo, has been a teacher in the Soto-Rinzai lineage of Taizan Maezumi Roshi and the White Plum Asanga since 2000, when she became a dharma successor of her teacher, Roshi Robert Jinsen Kennedy, who, in 2015, gave her Inka and the honorific title Roshi.
 She is a certified Bio-Spiritual Focusing teacher and is the author of Making Zen Your Own: Giving Life to Twelve Key Golden Age Ancestors, published by Wisdom.